gauravchopracg/gauravchopracg.github.io/_posts/2018-01-13-shadow-map.md

 ### Depth Pass

 To compute the depth in the view of light, the logic of computing model, view, projection matrices could be reused.
 For example, if we want to put a light bulb at `(0, 10, 26)`, it's equivalent to putting a pinhole camera there.
+If it were directional light, the projection matrix also needs to be replaced with orthogonal projection matrix.

 ```js
 const viewMatrix =